linuxmint/doc-translation-guide/docs/verify.rst

 Make sure to respect them and translate content accurately.

-If you think the original sentence is missing something, then propose a modification in the original documentation directly.
+If you think the original sentence is missing something, then propose a modification to the original documentation.
 You cannot deviate or add content to your translation which isn't present in the original.

 Other mistakes
 --------------